dague1/Java/Report.md

-2. Are the functions just complex, or also long?
+**2. Are the functions just complex, or also long?**

+Some functions are longer than others.
+For example, remove() is 94 LoC, which obviously is very high.
+MyAtoi() is 87 LoC.
+Divide() is 67 LoC.
+DivideMessageWithP() is only 40 LoC, which is a much better number. calculateMaxOfMin() is 57 LoC.
+RegexRecursion(2) has 32 LoC, RegexRecursion(4) has 34 LoC, RegexRecursion(5) has 39 LoC. regexBU() has 30 LoC, and minimalpartitions() has 61 LoC.

-3. What is the purpose of the functions?
+**4. What is the purpose of the functions?**

+Remove() removes a node from a binary tree.
+MyAtoi() converts a string to a 32-bit signed integer.
+Divide() performs long division of two integers. divideMessageWithP() is a helper function of the CRC algorithm which divides the message with the number P. CalculateMaxOfMin calculates the maximum value in a minimum window size given an array.
+This one is quite difficult to explain without an example, so check out https://www.geeksforgeeks.org/find-the-maximum-of-minimums-for-every-window-size-in-a-given-array/ for an example.
+The three regexRecursion() functions implement a wildcard pattern matching algorithm that checks if a wildcard is matched with text.
+They are implemented in different ways; strictly recursively, recursively using virtual indices, and dynamically (memoization).
+The regexBu does the same, but uses tabulation instead of memoization.
+Minimalpartitions() finds the minimal numbner needed to partition a string into a number of palindromes dynamically.

-4. Are exceptions taken into account in the given measurements?
+**5. Are exceptions taken into account in the given measurements?**

+Divide() catches exceptions.
+We think that lizard might not ____, because the manual and automatic results are not equal.

-5. Is the documentation clear w.r.t. all the possible outcomes?
+**6. Is the documentation clear w.r.t. all the possible outcomes?**

+The documentation is not overly clear, and w.r.t. all the possible outcomes of the methods, absolutely not.
+It is unfortunate that the documentation is so lackluster in some classes, wheras it is acceptable in others.
+We do feel like when contibuting to an open source project, the bare minimum one can do is to document the contibutions clearly, and to take code reviewing seriously.
+It is especially frustrating when the documentation is inconsistent, and some classes are perfectly documented, while others do not have a single meaningful comment.

 ## Refactoring